TheRealAnonymous008/quartz/content/details/computer science/misc/Procedural Worlds.md

 		  $x$ can be normalized to be between $0$ and $1$.
 	* One thing to be wary of is any visual artifact due to the noise function used
 		* *Each term in an octave may overlap with each other and produce artifacts*.
+	* Note: *Perlin Noise is not uniformly distributed*.
+It roughly follows a [[Probability Distributions Zoo|Gaussian Distribution]].

+* [More Noise Functions](https://www.decarpentier.nl/scape-procedural-basics).
+These are typically build off of Perlin Noise

 * For maps, we can make use of curves (i.e., exponentiation curves) to exaggerate differences between troughs and crests.
 * Generate [[Climate|biomes and climates]] using multiple maps that are related to each other.